 Discover how the bodies of freshwater animals are perfectly suited to help them survive in their habitat whilst examining an amazing selection of real Museum objects.

 Dress as jellyfish, frogs or crabs, imitate their movements, and consider how (and why) they move like that.
 Examine a stuffed caiman, shark’s jaw and lobster, and identify the adaptations that help them to catch their prey… or defend themselves from predators.

 The cost of the session also includes timed access for the class to the Aquarium (please note – this is not private access) outside the session.

-Please be aware that the Aquarium is popular on Tuesday and Wednesday mornings, so you may wish to book this session at quieter times of the week.
+Please be aware that the Aquarium is popular on Tuesday mornings, so you may wish to book this session at quieter times of the week.

 - Identify animals that live in aquatic habitats.

 - Identify and simply describe ways in which different aquatic animals are adapted to living in the water.